ABOUT BEST TAYTAY, RIZAL

 Taytay is 12 kilometres (7.5 mi) away from Pasig City, the former provincial seat of government of Rizal.
 It is accessible from various points from Metro Manila through the Ortigas Avenue Extension, Manila East Road, Felix Avenue (formerly Imelda Avenue), A. Bonifacio Avenue, Manggahan Floodway, and Sumulong Highway.

 Taytay is politically subdivided into five barangays.
-Its capital is Brgy.
+Brgy.
 San Juan, is the largest area in Taytay and the center of industry in the municipality.